carpentries/workbench-docs/learners/setup.md

 If you do not want to use RStudio, that's perfectly okay and expected!
 We want to you to be able work with the new template with the tools with which you're most familiar.
 If you feel comfortable using a different tool (e.g. the command line or VSCode), then you should install R and pandoc separately and make sure that they are in your PATH.

-### Installation

-This will guide you through installing the foundational software and infrastructure packages on your computer.

 If you already have software installed and are curious if you should update it to a newer version, the answer is almost always, yes.
 Newer versions will often contain important bug fixes that are important to the security of your computer.